ACTCollaboration/ASTRONAUT/readme.md

 # ASTRONAUT

-ASTRONAUT provides users with computer-readable data for specific asteroids in the solar system.
-This database contains thermal emission flux data collected by the Atacama Cosmology Telescope (ACT) in the frequency bands 90, 150, and 220 GHz across three separate ACT arrays.
-Additionally, the database contains time (unix) of observations and flux error bars.
-This data is based on the paper by [John Orlowski-Scherer et al 2024 ApJ 964 138](https://iopscience.iop.org/article/10.3847/1538-4357/ad21fe/meta).
+ASTRONAUT provides users with computer-readable data for minor objects in the solar system.
+This database contains normalized thermal emission flux data collected by the Atacama Cosmology Telescope (ACT) in the frequency bands 90, 150, and 220 GHz across three separate ACT arrays.
+Additionally, the database contains time (unix) of observations, flux error bars, and weighting factors used to normalize the flux.
+These data are based on the paper by [Orlowski-Scherer et al. (2024)](https://iopscience.iop.org/article/10.3847/1538-4357/ad21fe/meta).

 ## Example Queries
 - `s3://cornell-acteroids/Bamberga_lc_pa6_150.fits`